Point Manager Class

 Developers may want to opt out of this behavior in order to maintain interoperability with their existing SSL3 services or TLS w/ RC4 services.
 This article explains how to modify your code so that the new behavior is disabled.

 The default number of non-persistent connections (4) allowed on a ServicePoint object connected to an HTTP/1.0 or later server.
-This field is constant but is no longer used in the .NET Framework 2.0.
+This field is constant but is no longer used as of .NET Framework 2.0.

 The default number of persistent connections (2) allowed on a ServicePoint object connected to an HTTP/1.1 or later server.
 This field is constant and is used to initialize the DefaultConnectionLimit property if the value of the DefaultConnectionLimit property has not been set either directly or through configuration.